raymandos/btc-app/README.md

-# Cryptocurrency Rate App made with React 🏄
+# Cryptocurrency Rate App made with React 🪙
-Application made with React for Bitcoin Romania's recruitment process, the main scope of which is showcasing different cryptocurrencies and the current rates in real-time.
+Application made with React for Bitcoin Romania's recruitment process, the main scope of which is showcasing different cryptocurrencies and the current rates in real-time using CoinGecko public API.

 ## 📑 Table of Contents